 In 2023, the provincial government announced the modernization of the marketplace to create more convenience and choice for consumers.
-In addition to more retailers selling alcohol, it was announced that LCBO will become the exclusive wholesaler for all retail, bars and restaurants selling alcohol starting January 2026, and a new ‘cost-plus’ wholesale pricing would be developed that was consistent for all retailers.
+In addition to more retailers selling alcohol, it was announced that LCBO will become the exclusive wholesaler for all retail, bars and restaurants selling alcohol and a new ‘cost-plus’ wholesale pricing would be developed that was consistent for all retailers.
+These changes will be implemented on April 1, 2026.

 At the same time, LCBO has embarked on a multi-year program called Future State Modernization (FSM) that will strengthen our IT systems, and streamline our business processes, improving our operations for our company and our stakeholders.